Use these LinkedIn sales tips to increase your leads by 50%

 1) Engage with your prospect’s content

-2) Share striking visual content accompanied with engaging text
+2) Share striking visual content accompanied by engaging text

 Grab your audience’s attention with striking visuals and then write a paragraph or two (well spaced out for mobile users).
 Avoid long paragraphs and big blocks of text.

-The ideal image dimension for upload on LinkedIn is a width of 700px and a height of 400px.
+The ideal image dimension for uploading on LinkedIn is a width of 700px and a height of 400px.
 Use Canva.com.

 3) Use strong calls to action in your posts